pgomez87/MountView/README.md

-# Mount View School homepage redesign
+# Mount View School homepage

+The main purpose of this project it's to give Mount View School a solution for their outdated website.